Duvindu-Ushan/Traffic-Light-System/README.md

   - Resets timers
   - Forces **all-red** for vehicles and pedestrians
   - Returns to a deterministic initial phase on **START**

-*(Optionally add a 1–2 s all-red clearance timer between phases if your field hardware requires it.)*

 ---